EdmundBenedict/lordcephei.github.io/pages/error_messages.md

   + If this occurs when using the **lmf**{: style="color: blue"} code, it may be that convergence parameters are too loose.

-    Especially the PMT method can produce very singular overlap matrices when both the LMTO and APW basis are sizeable.
+    Especially the PMT method can produce nearly singular overlap matrices when both the LMTO and APW basis are sizeable.
 This is because they are spanning nearly the same Hilbert space (this is the primary drawback to the method)

     _Solutions_:

     + tighten the Ewald tolerance ([**EWALD\_TOL**](/docs/input/inputfile/#ewald)) and the tolerance in the plane-wave expansion of envelope functions ([**HAM\_TOL**](/docs/input/inputfile/#ham)).
     + Reduce **HAM_PWEMAX**
     + remove orbitals from the LMTO basis or set **EH** more negative.
     + Set [**HAM\_OVEPS**](/docs/input/inputfile/#ham) to a small number, e.g. **1e-6**.

 {::nomarkdown} <a name="rdsigrange"></a> {:/}